wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 =====

 * The username for all SIP devices in autoprov mode has been changed.
 Devices in autoprov mode will have to be restarted before entering the provisioning code.
+* All agents will have to log out and log back in to receive calls from queues

 Consult the `18.14 Roadmap <https://projects.wazo.community/versions/286>`_ for more information.